 The Price Child Health and Welfare Journalism Awards have been presented annually since 1992 to recognize excellence in journalism, and specifically to recognize significant stories, series, or bodies of work that advance the understanding of, and enhance public discourse on, child health and well-being issues, including but not limited to health, health care reform, child nutrition, child safety, child poverty, child care, education, child abuse, foster care, former foster youth, juvenile justice, and children with special needs.

 These awards, which are administered by the Children's Advocacy Institute, are funded entirely through generous donations to CAI: Child Welfare Scholarship and Journalism Awards, Inc., a separate 501(c)(3) organization.
-For awards distributed from the inception through 2012, a distinguished Award Selection Committee reviewed significant pieces of journalism and related forms of media, and selected annual winners based on scope and depth of research, initiative and level of effort; quality of writing and, in the case of broadcast entries, production quality; and contribution to public understanding of the topics addressed.
-2013 Update: The Board of Directors is currently revising the structure and format of the Awards program; more information will be posted here when it is available.
+A distinguished Award Selection Committee reviews significant pieces of journalism and related forms of media, and selects annual winners based on scope and depth of research, initiative and level of effort; quality of writing and, in the case of broadcast entries, production quality; and contribution to public understanding of the topics addressed.

 Past recipients of the Price Child Health and Welfare Journalism Award are listed below.